Child and Teen Checkups (C&TC)

 C&TC Requirements

-Fluoride varnish application is required at all C&TC visits starting at the eruption of the first tooth or no later than 12 months of age and continuing through 5 years of age.
-This can be done as often as four times per year in the clinic setting.
+Fluoride varnish application is required at all Child and Teen Checkups (C&TC) visits starting at the eruption of the first tooth or no later than 12 months of age and continuing through 5 years of age.
+This It can be done up to as often as four times per year in the clinic setting.

-- Include the mouth and teeth as a part of the comprehensive physical exam.
+- Physical exam Include of the mouth and teeth as a part of the comprehensive physical exam.

-- Include oral health and caries prevention in anticipatory guidance.
+- Anticipatory guidance includes oral health and caries prevention in anticipatory guidance.

 Fluoride varnish: